AdityaNamuduri/katas-tech-power-rangers/README.md

 Why Chosen: Performance directly impacts user satisfaction.
 Travelers expect a responsive and fast application when managing their trips.
 Implementing performance optimization measures, such as caching, CDN usage, and efficient database queries, ensures that the system delivers quick response times, even during peak usage periods.

 #### Reliability:
 Why Chosen: Reliability is crucial because travelers rely on the system to access their travel information, which can be time-sensitive.
 Unreliable systems can lead to frustration and disruptions in travel plans.
-Redundancy, failover mechanisms, and real-time monitoring ensure that the system remains available and dependable.
+Redundancy, fail over mechanisms, and real-time monitoring ensure that the system remains available and dependable.

 #### Availability:
 Why Chosen: Availability is key to providing uninterrupted service to users.
 Travel management can happen at any time, and downtime can lead to inconvenience for travelers.
 High availability architecture, geographical redundancy, and adherence to service level agreements (SLAs) ensure that the system is accessible when users need it.

 #### Elasticity:
 Why Chosen: Elasticity complements scalability by allowing the system to adapt to changing demands in real-time.
 It ensures efficient resource allocation and cost optimization.
-Elasticity enables the system to handle sudden traffic spikes without overprovisioning, which can be cost-effective in a dynamic environment.
+Elasticity enables the system to handle sudden traffic spikes without over provisioning, which can be cost-effective in a dynamic environment.

 #### Recoverability:
 Why Chosen: Recoverability is essential to minimize data loss and downtime in case of unexpected events, such as hardware failures, natural disasters, or cyberattacks.
 Data backup, disaster recovery planning, and backup systems provide a safety net to quickly restore operations and minimize disruptions.